ministryofjustice/security-guidance/docs/enterprise-it-infrastructure.md

 Log Collection Principle\(s\): 1, 2, 3, 6

-Productivity suites \(such as Google Workspace or Microsoft Office 365\) must create and forward all security-related log data \(as defined by the vendor\), including unsuccessful Authentication and Authorisation events.
+Productivity suites \(such as Google Workspace or Microsoft Office 365\) must create and forward all security-related log data \(as defined by the vendor\).
+This includes unsuccessful Authentication and Authorisation events.

-For example, within an Office 365 tenancy with Conditional Access enabled and set to require multi-factor authentication when a user device is perceived to be outside of the corporate network and such prompt is made and the outcome of that challenge.
+For example, within an Office 365 tenancy with Conditional Access enabled and set to require multi-factor authentication when a user device is perceived to be outside of the corporate network.
+A prompt is made and the outcome of that challenge.

 ### 3. Domain name service query logs